 Imagine you went to the doctor with fainting spells, a pounding headache, spots in your vision, and a fever, and your doctor says, “well, take some aspirin for that fever, and the rest of it will probably take care of itself…”

 But what that Bad Doctor did is exactly what you’re doing when you download a new to-do list app because you feel totally out of control of your time.
 A shinier to-do list will not fix the underlying problem.

 But how do you do that?

-You need to uncover exactly what’s stopping you, so you can put in place a plan to address those specific obstacles.
+You need to uncover exactly what’s stopping you, so you can put in place a plan to address those specific obstacles and stop procrastinating.